 With St. Patrick’s Day right around the corner I wanted to make something, well, Irish.
 I figured the recipe would have to either be green or made with potatoes.
-But hey, I’m not one to settle so a green recipe with potatoes it was.
+But hey, I’m not one to settle so a green recipe with potatoes, or potato broccoli soup, it was.

 I used to make pureed root vegetable soups on a regular basis and somehow got out of the habit.
 I forgot how EASY they are to make, and how delicious they are!
 And did I mention it’s such a great way to use up leftover cooked or roasted vegetables?